top1944/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-final-project-report.md

 The final goal here, was that the Duckiebots can follow another Duckiebot in front of them and adjust their velocity accordingly.
 Meaning ideally, they slow down if the leading Duckiebot does so and accelerate analogously.
 The assumptions here were:
 All Duckiebots use the same algorithm
 All Duckiebots are equipped with a fiducial tag that allows us to estimate their relative position and pose.
 The success can be easily evaluated by how many Duckiebots can follow their respective leader at the same time.
-Furthermore keeping an equal distance between the duckiebots performance criterion.
+Furthermore keeping an equal distance between the Duckiebots performance criterion.